Here's a learning tactic ...

 Back then, I read with a highlighter in hand.
 (Today, I use the "highlight" function in iBooks.)

-When I came across something important or thought-provoking — a valuable fact or profound turn of phrase — I'd mark it in florescent yellow.
+When I came across something important or thought-provoking — a valuable fact or profound turn of phrase — I'd mark it in fluorescent yellow.

 Later, I'd go back and transcribe my highlights onto the "A" side of a flashcard.
 On the "B" side, I'd lend context to the passage by writing a question or citing a theme.